shibataka000/animeface/README.md

 ## Usage

 ## Install
-You can build docker image from Dockerfile.
+We can build docker image from Dockerfile.

 ## Author